Trivadis/plsql-cop-validators/README.md

 Guideline | Message
 --------- | -----------
-G-9501    | Parameter used in string expression of dynamic SQL.
+G-9501    | Never use parameter in string expression of dynamic SQL.
 Use asserted local variable instead.

 It looks for unasserted parameters used in [`EXECUTE IMMEDIATE`](https://docs.oracle.com/en/database/oracle/oracle-database/19/lnpls/EXECUTE-IMMEDIATE-statement.html#GUID-C3245A95-B85B-4280-A01F-12307B108DC8) statements and [`OPEN FOR`](https://docs.oracle.com/en/database/oracle/oracle-database/19/lnpls/OPEN-FOR-statement.html#GUID-EB7AF439-FDD3-4461-9E3F-B621E8ABFB96) statements.
 All parameters used in these statements must be asserted with one of the subprograms provided by [`DBMS_ASSERT`](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/DBMS_ASSERT.html#GUID-27B4B484-7CD7-48FE-89A3-B630ADE1CB50).